Ramy Bensebaini: Who is Borussia Mönchengladbach's Africa Cup of Nations winner?

 Position: Left-back/ centre-back

-Bensebaini is primarily a left-back, although he also operates in central defence for club and country.
+Bensebaini is primarily a left-back, although he can also operate in central defence.
 The 6'1" Algerian got his senior career breakthrough in Belgium with Lierse, making 28 appearances over the course of a season-long loan in the Jupilier Pro League in 2014/15.
-He spent the following campaign at French club Montpellier before sealing a permanent move from parent club Parabou - his first pro station back in his native Algeria - to Ligue 1 rivals Rennes.
+He spent the following campaign at French club Montpellier before sealing a permanent move from parent club Paradou - his first pro station back in his native Algeria - to Ligue 1 rivals Rennes.

 After joining Gladbach on a four-year deal in summer 2019, Bensebaini made his Bundesliga debut in the Rhine derby against Cologne on 14 September.
-He produced an assist on his third league outing, opened his German account and was sent off on his fourth - against Werder Bremen - before returning to the fray in style with a maiden career brace against Bayern Munich.
+He produced an assist on his third league outing, opened his German account and was sent off on his fourth - against Werder Bremen - before returning to the fray in style with a maiden career brace against Bayern Munich, becoming the first defender to score twice against the Bundesliga's record champions since 1997.

-Those contributed to five goals in his first season with the Foals followed by four in 2020/21, and he is on track to match those figures in 2021/22, while a further brace against Bayern in the DFB Cup means he has scored more (four) against the Bavarians than against any other club.
+Those contributed to five goals in his first season with the Foals followed by four in 2020/21.
+In fact, in six competitive appearances against Bayern, he has won four times - he lost the other two encounters - and scored four goals, more than against any other opponent in his career.

 Bensebaini loves to get forward, and has the necessary pace to transition from defence from attack to great effect.
 He's useful on the over- and underlap, and has a flamboyant side usually associated with No.10s.
-The Algerian doesn't shy away from a tackle either, much like Juventus and Brazil left-sided raider, Alex Sandro.
+The Algerian doesn't shy away from a tackle either, much like France and AC Milan's left-sided raider, Theo Hernandez, and former France and Bayern Munich international Bixente Lizarazu.

 Did you know?